tranquilit/WAPT-Documentation/source/wapt-usage/wapt-profile-package.rst

 .. figure:: profile-bundle/wapt-profile-bundle-create-group1.png
   :align: center
-  :alt: Right-click on OU to create unit bundle
+  :alt: Click on New host AD profile to create a *profile* bundle

-  Right-click on OU to create unit bundle
+  Click on New host AD profile to create a *profile* bundle

 .. important::